-Figure 2 Volute casing cross section.
+Figure 1 Volute casing cross section.

-Applying angular momentum and mass conservations, the following relationship exists for exit flow angle [5],
+Applying angular momentum and mass conservation, the following relationship exists for exit flow angle [5],

 tanα1=A1/r1A0/r0

 Through this formula, flow angle at the tip of the discs can be determined and thus, attaining the radial and tangential components of the flow which constitute the ODE boundary conditions.